Anti-Slavery and Human Trafficking Statement for the financial year ending 30 June 2024

 Our approach to training

 We are committed to giving our employees the tools to guide proper behaviour, including a Code of Conduct, a Day-to-Day Situation Guide, an ethics helpline, online training, a compliance employee intranet site and other compliance and ethics related policies and procedures.
-Our compliance and ethics team is available to support our staff globally as needed, with hubs in Europe, the U.S. and Asia Pacific.
+Our compliance and ethics team is available to support our staff globally as needed, with hubs in EMEA, the U.S. and Asia Pacific.
 We invest in educating our staff on our Code of Conduct.
 Through this training, our employees are encouraged to identify and report illegal or unethical activity.

 Our Commitment

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Edelman UK's anti-slavery and human trafficking statement for the financial year ending 30 June 2023.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Edelman UK's anti-slavery and human trafficking statement for the financial year ending 30 June 2024.

-The board of directors of Edelman UK has considered and approved this statement by board resolution on 20 November 2023, following which the Statement was signed by a Director.
+The board of directors of Edelman UK has considered and approved this statement by board resolution on 18 December 2024, following which the Statement was signed by a Director.

 _______________________